Alcohol Catering

 Champaign being poured

 Catered events like weddings and parties can be busy, making it essential to have qualified bartending staff to keep up with demand.
 They will be responsible for taking beverage orders, serving drinks, and maintaining their workstation.
-When it comes to finding bartenders for your event, there are three options to choose from:
+When finding bartenders for your event, there are three options to choose from:

 • Hire your own bartenders: If you plan on consistently offering alcohol at your catered events, you can hire a bartending staff.
-When it comes to hiring a bartender, look for candidates who provide excellent customer service, have extensive knowledge of beer, wine, and liquor, and can work efficiently in fast-paced environments.
+When hiring a bartender, look for candidates who provide excellent customer service, have extensive knowledge of beer, wine, and liquor, and can work efficiently in fast-paced environments.

 • Cross-train your staff: If you don’t want to hire additional staff members, consider cross-training your existing catering staff.
 In some cases, your staff members may have previous bartending experience.